admiswalker/docker-OpenCV-Python/docker/README.md

   4.2.0
   ```

-## How to install openCV in the docker
+## How to install openCV into docker
 Let's see [Install OpenCV-Python in Ubuntu](https://docs.opencv.org/3.4/d2/de6/tutorial_py_setup_in_ubuntu.html).